B.S. Professional Pilot - Flight Officer (FO) Specialization

 If you are not a US citizen you will need to be approved by the Transportation Security Administration before you may begin flight training.
 This process takes approximately 30 to 45 days.
 You may find information about this process by copying the following link into your internet address site:

-The flight school you would list for training is Midstate Aviation, not Central Washington University.
-You should also contact Midstate Aviation at 509-962-7850 to inform them that you will be applying for TSA approval to train with Midstate Aviation.
+Starting Fall quarter 2014, the flight school you would list for training is IASCO Flight Training, not Central Washington University.
+You should also contact IASCO Flight Training at 530-722-9419 to inform them that you will be applying for TSA approval to begin flight training.

 If English is your second language you may need to verify English proficiency, as defined by the Federal Aviation Administration.
 Arrangements will be made for you to meet with an FAA examiner to determine this proficiency.